-New England. the force which arious military to her resources. sement from the d the advantage roops, contrasted merican militia, th the depression eneral despair of Point.
-But this New England, and g as possible, and brave men who bsidiary force was th the hope of at the danger of bewer of the enemy. ement reached the to direct his first Oswego, of the imwas fully aware; for this purpose, uced him to reserve Finding that Johnber and experience, to advance against consequent fall of sure, to invade Alts, and deprive the His purpose would es had depended on But victory, ers. prize of either the roach, but ignorant e Indians, who were ssing any large num f their heads, or to the stars in the firmament, when they meant to denote any quantity which exceeded their reckoning.
+Johnson was apprised of Dieskau's approach, but ignorant both of his position and of his force; for the Indians, who were his scouts, had no words or signs for expressing any large number, and customarily pointed to the hair of their heads, or to the stars in the firmament, when they meant to denote any quantity which exceeded their reckoning.
 It was impossible to collect from their reports whether the French fell short of a thousand, or exceeded ten thousand in number.
 Yet, notwithstanding this uncertainty, Johnson, who had fortified his camp at Lake George, committed the rashness of detaching a thousand men, under the command of a brave officer, Colonel Ephraim Williams, together with Hendrick and the Indian auxiliaries, to attack the enemy.
 (September 6, 1755.)
 This detachment had hardly advanced three miles beyond the camp, when it found itself almost entirely surrounded by the French army, and, after a gallant but hopeless conflict, was defeated with some loss and put to flight.
 Williams fell in this encounter; and Hendrick, with several of his Indians, who fought with heroic bravery, were also among the slain.
-The French. whose loss was not inferior, pursued the fugitives to their camp, and, had they made an instantaneous attack, they would prohably have carried it; but, fortunately for its defenders, a pause took place, which, though short, gave time for their panic and confusion to subside.
+The French, whose loss was not inferior, pursued the fugitives to their camp, nd, had they made an instantaneous attack, they would probably have carried it; but, fortunately for its defenders, a pause took place, which, though short, gave time for their panic and confusion to subside.
 Dieskau had learned a few days before that Johnson had no cannon in his camp; and he was not aware, that, in the interim, a number of these engines had been seasonably transported to it from Fort Edward.
 Dismayed by the unexpected fire of this artillery, the Canadian militia and their Indian auxiliaries fled into the woods, whence the discharges of their musketry against a fortified camp produced little effect.
-The French regulars, however, maintained their round, and with them, Dieskau, in an engagement which was molonged for several hours, conducted a vigorous assault upon Johnson's position.
-Johnson displayed a firm and intrepid wirit during his brief participation in the commencement of the action; but having soon received a painful wound, he was compelled to retire to his tent and abandon the command to Lyman.
-Under the conduct of this American officer, his countymen defended their camp with such resolution and success, hat the French were finally repulsed with the loss of nearly a housand men.
-Dieskau was mortally wounded and taken primer; and his discomfited forces, assembling at some distance ad preparing to refresh themselves with food, were suddenly attacked by a small party of New York and New Hampshire militia commanded by Captains Folsom and M'Ginnes, and, flying in confusion, left the whole of their baggage and ammunition a prey to the victors.
+The French regulars, however, maintained their ground, and with them, Dieskau, in an engagement which was prolonged for several hours, conducted a vigorous assault upon Johnson's position.
+Johnson displayed a firm and intrepid spirit during his brief participation in the commencement of the action; but having soon received a painful wound, he was compelled to retire to his tent and abandon the command to Lyman.
+Under the conduct of this American officer, his countrymen defended their camp with such resolution and success. that the French were finally repulsed with the loss of nearly a thousand men.
+Dieskau was mortally wounded and taken prisoner; and his discomfited forces, assembling at some distance and preparing to refresh themselves with food, were suddenly nd. ich ary ces. the age sted itia, sion r of this and and who was f at bemy. the first imare ; bose, erve bhnnce, instl of Althe puld l on ory, the rantwere umr to attacked by a small party of New York and New Hampshire militia commanded by Captains Folsom and M'Ginnes, and, fl.ing in confusion, left the whole of their baggage and ammunition a prey to the victors.
 In the various conflicts by which this important day was signalized, there were killed or mortally wounded about a hundred and thirty of the British provincials, and among others Captain M'Ginnes, by whom the success was completed, and Colonel Titcomb, of Massachusetts, who had previously gained the praise of distinguished bravery at the siege of Louisbourg.